EarthWolves/power-outage-cause-prediction/README.md

 ### Introducing our Hypothesis

-In this analysis, we set out to investigate whether certain factors, such as states, cause categories, and months, influence the duration of power outages in the United States.
-Specifically, we aimed to test whether the distribution of outage durations is proportionally related to the frequency of outages in different states, cause categories, and months.
+In this analysis, we set out to investigate whether certain factors, such as states, cause categories, and climate categories, influence the duration of power outages in the United States.
+Specifically, we aimed to test whether the distribution of outage durations is proportionally related to the frequency of outages in different states, cause categories, and climate categories.
 We hypothesized that certain factors could cause systematic differences in outage durations, suggesting that some regions, causes, or times of the year might experience longer outages than others due to inherent infrastructural or environmental challenges.

 When conducting this hypothesis testing, we are making a key assumption: If the system is fair and there is no underlying cause driving differences in outage duration, then states with more outages should, on average, experience longer outage durations.
 This assumption is based on the idea that, generally speaking, states with more frequent outages might face more systemic challenges (e.g. infrastructure limitations), which could result in longer durations.